King’s Point Site

 Geophysical survey applications to cultural resource management (CRM) archaeology have been underused and underappreciated in most planning jurisdictions in Ontario.
 As a result, there has been little desire to incorporate geophysical applications into professional standards, given a general lack of confidence or understanding of proper methodologies by the approval and regulatory authorities (Lockhart and Green […]

-Located on Bear Creek in Barrie, the Dykstra site is mid-fourteenth-early fifteenth century A.D.
-Iroquoian special purpose site excavated in advance of subdivision development.
+Located on Bear Creek in Barrie, the Holly site is an early fourteenth century A.D. ancestral Wendat village that was also inhabited by Algonquian people.
+Excavations at the site were conducted in advance of subdivision development.